kyletolle/the-mechanism-collection/index.md

 into the pits that have opened under us, and we shall be buried, dead, and forever resented for our malfeasance.

+Storms and quakes and floods all attempt to eradicate the Animate and return serenity to the Inanimate.

+---

+Do not dig, chop, carve, or burn.
+We must live quietly.
+Without consequence.
+Take only what we need from the land, since this is only destroying other Animate, but leave no other traces.

+tarnished, sullied
+malice bickering